ucla-lppi/report-generator/README.md

 # UCLA LPPI Report Generator

-This repository contains tools for generating comprehensive environmental health disparity reports that compare conditions between Latino and Non-Latino White populations across California counties.
-The reports analyze extreme heat exposure, air pollution, and related health outcomes.

-## What This Tool Does

-The UCLA LPPI Report Generator creates comprehensive reports that include:

-- **Population Demographics**: Donut charts showing population composition by ethnicity
-- **Environmental Heat Maps**: Geographic visualization of extreme heat exposure disparities
-- **Air Pollution Maps**: Geographic visualization of air quality disparities
-- **Statistical Comparisons**: Detailed analysis of health and environmental indicators
-- **Multi-format Outputs**: HTML reports and PDF exports for sharing and publication
+This repository contains tools for generating Latino Climate and Health Dashboard Reports.
+The scripts are used to create data visualizations, maps, and comprehensive reports on environmental health disparities affecting Latino communities in California.
+Most of the data has been curated by the Data and Research team at the UCLA Latino Policy and Politics Institute (LPPI) and can be found from this Google Sheet: https://docs.google.com/spreadsheets/d/e/2PACX-1vTyGBCxXjMIztPF1IL5JrP0nss-H4GwJwyecXDRy7Hv5oyC3s54ytPaNotzoqTMKzkPCxFqgEItfSLz/pub?gid=1869860862&single=true&output=csv

 ## Quick Start